 One of the following procedures for withdrawal of a bid shall be selected by the Institution and stated in the advertisement for bids: (i) the bidder shall give notice in writing of his claim of right to withdraw his bid within two business days after the conclusion of the bid opening procedure and shall submit original work papers with such notice; or (ii) the bidder shall submit to the Institution or designated official his original work papers, documents and materials used in the preparation of the bid within one day after the date fixed for submission of bids.
 The work papers shall be delivered by the bidder in person or by registered mail at or prior to the time fixed for the opening of bids.
 In either instance, the work papers, documents and materials may be considered as trade secrets or proprietary information subject to the conditions of subsection F of § 34 of these Rules.
 The bids shall be opened one day following the time fixed by the Institution for the submission of bids.
 Thereafter, the bidder shall have two hours after the opening of bids within which to claim in writing any mistake as defined herein and withdraw his bid.
 The contract shall not be awarded by the Institution until the two-hour period has elapsed.
-The mistake shall be proved only from the original work papers, documents and materials delivered by the Institution until the two-hour period has elapsed.
-The mistake shall be proved only from the original work papers, documents and materials delivered by the Institution until the two-hour period has elapsed.
+The mistake shall be proved only from the original work papers, documents and materials delivered as required herein.